prodriguezsosa/EmbeddingRegression/Explainer/explainer.md

 This entire approach, we refer to as our ConText (a la [C]arte [on] Text) model.

-**BOTTOM LINE: our ConText regression approach to producing coefficient norms allows us to make statements about statistical significance and p-values.
+**tl;dr: our ConText regression approach to producing coefficient norms allows us to make statements about statistical significance and p-values.
 In this way one can do hypothesis tests.**

 ## 5. Some Results: Congressional Meaning